 87 degrees, 58 minutes, 42 seconds West Longitude.

 (Source: United States Geological Survey topographic maps for Elmhurst Quadrangle and Hinsdale Quadrangle, 1974.
 The maps are available in the Community Files at the Adult Services reference desk for in-library use.)

-Topographical map of the Villa Park area:
+Interactive aerial and street map of the Villa Park area:

 (Source of all data, except where noted: United States Census Bureau website and publications.)